© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryn Hafod Standing Stone is a scheduled monument protected by Cadw under reference MG298.
 View the official record →

-Bryn Hafod Standing Stone is a prehistoric monolith located in Wales and designated as a scheduled ancient monument under Cadw reference SAM MG298.
+Bryn Hafod Standing Stone is a prehistoric standing stone located in Wales, designated as a scheduled ancient monument under Cadw reference MG298.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG298.

 Bryn Hafod Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryn Hafod Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG298.